 Craig Foster spent a year diving — without oxygen or a wetsuit — into the frigid sea near Cape Town, South Africa.
-One octopus began coming out of her den to hunt or explore while Foster watched.
+His documentary is now nominated for an Oscar.
+Originally broadcast Oct.
+20, 2020.

 The celebrated Korean actor plays a loving, mischievous grandma in Minari — a role that has earned her newfound fame in the U.S. She says the character brought back memories of her great-grandmother.

 Twyla Moves, a new documentary by PBS American Masters, tells the story of the legendary choreographer, who got her start performing on subway platforms and rooftops in the 1960s.

 Judas and the Black Messiah has made Oscar history as the first Best Picture nominee with an all-Black producing team.
 And it's not the first time producer Charles D. King has made Hollywood history.

 The effect of so much institutional hatred within the military of South Africa in the early '80s was to leave a generation traumatized, the film concludes.

 Sheila & Joe is a film about two people separated by incarceration who met, fell in love and committed their lives to one another through hundreds of pages written over thousands of days.

 We asked PCHH listeners to vote for the best Muppet.
 Nearly 20,000 votes later, here's your top 25, with accompanying commentary by Linda, Stephen, Aisha and Glen.